For Those Considering Suicide

 • Make it easier for them – ask directly.

 • Also ask a trained professional for more information.
-The counselors at the counseling center are available for consultations in which you can call to get more information about how to help a friend.
+The counselors at the Counseling Center are available for consultations in which you can get more information about how to help a friend.

 • Some problems are too big to carry alone.
 Suicide is one of them.
 Let us help you.

-Some signs that a friend may be thinking about suicide include:
+Signs that a friend may be thinking about suicide

 • A change in typical patterns like eating, sleeping, or hanging out with friends.